hashkat/hashkat/docs/tutorial12.md

     preference_class_weights: {NoRetweetPref: 100}
 ```

-### Agents
+## Agent Configuration

-Agents, the nodes of the graph, are a complex component and require a number of configuration settings.
+Agents, the nodes of the graph, are a complex component of **#k@** and require a number of configuration settings.
 Agents are defined in the 'agents' section of **INFILE.yaml**.

 #### Agent - Add Weight

-Add weight is the proportion with which agents of a particular agent_type are added to the network in comparison with other agent types.
+Add weight is the proportion in which agents of a particular agent_type are added to the network in comparison with other agent types.
 This parameter applies to all simulations.

 In **#k@** agent add weights are normalized.
 If there are two agent_types, one of add weight 120 and the other of add weight 80, then the first type of agent will be 60% of agents in the network (120/(120+80)) and the second 40% (80/200).